-Neil Kirton, Managing Director of the Business Intelligence and Investigations practice discusses non-financial issues crying out for an ever-increasing share of board time in Today’s Boardroom.
+Neil Kirton, Managing Director of the Forensic Investigations and Intelligence practice discusses non-financial issues crying out for an ever-increasing share of board time in Today’s Boardroom.

 Sitting in today’s boardroom, you might be forgiven for thinking that life has changed.
 While the financial metrics—the profit and loss, balance sheet and cashflow statement—remain core considerations, a growing number of non-financial issues beyond those invested in debt or equity cry out for an ever-increasing share of board time—both inside the boardroom itself and outside.